amsen20/masters-thesis/docs/imem/soundness.md

 ## Satisfying Well-formedness Properties

-The following lists the memory [well-formedness properties](./memory-management.md#well-formedness_2) in imem and an explanation of how the implementation satisfies each property:
+The following lists the memory [well-formedness properties](./memory-management.md#well-formedness_2) in imem and explains how the implementation satisfies each property:

 - **Direct Box Uniqueness:**
   The imem implementation of ownership and Scinear linearity rules follows the theoretical definitions of ownership and linearity described in the [memory management section](./memory-management.md#memory-with-imem-references-and-lifetimes).